-Bay Window: A combination of three window units, which projects to the exterior.
+Bay window: A combination of three window units that projects to the exterior.
 Usually features a large center unit with two flanking units at 30% or 45% angles to the wall.

 Bottom rail: The bottom horizontal member of a window sash or door panel.

-Bow Window: A combination window, which projects to the exterior.
+Bow window: A combination window that projects to the exterior.
 Usually features four or more window units in a radial or bow formation.

 Box bay: A combination of three window units, which projects to the exterior.
 Usually features a large center unit with two flanking units at 90% angles to the wall.

-Breather Tube or Capillary Tube: A tube placed through airspacer and seal of insulating glass that allows sealed unit to “breathe”, accommodating differentials in pressure between elevation of manufacture and elevation of installation.
+Breather tube or capillary tube: A tube placed through the airspacer and seal of insulating glass that allows a sealed unit to “breathe”, accommodating differentials in pressure between the elevation of manufacture and elevation of installation.
 Breather tubes are designed to be crimped and sealed upon installation at final elevation.
 Capillary tubes are designed to permit restricted diffusion without required crimping, and are therefore more popular with residential window producers.
 Neither tube should be used with argon gas.
 Usually used to accommodate changes in altitude between plant and job site.